-The MTN Zakhele Futhi preference shares accrue dividends (in arrears), which are payable on 30 April and 30 September over the term of the MTN Zakhele Futhi preference shares, or such earlier or later date as may be agreed in writing by MTN Zakhele Futhi and the Preference Share Agent at least 5 business days prior to 30 April or 30 September of any year during the term of the MTN Zakhele Futhi preference shares.
-Subject to the relevant conditions, the accrued dividends may be rolled up to the agreed maximum amount (being an amount calculated on the date the relevant priority of payments set out in the memorandum of incorporation of MTN Zakhele Futhi, equal to no more than 105% of the issue price of the unredeemed MTN Zakhele Futhi preference shares plus all accrued and/or accumulated preference share dividends in relation to such shares).
+The MTN Zakhele Futhi preference shares accrue dividends (in arrears), which are payable on 30 April and 30 September over the term of the MTN Zakhele Futhi preference shares, or such earlier or later date as may be agreed in writing by MTN Zakhele Futhi and the Preference Share Agent at least five business days prior to 30 April or 30 September of any year during the term of the MTN Zakhele Futhi preference shares.
+Subject to the relevant conditions, the accrued dividends may be rolled up to the agreed maximum amount (being an amount calculated on the date the relevant priority of payments set out in the Memorandum of Incorporation of MTN Zakhele Futhi, equal to no more than 105% of the issue price of the unredeemed MTN Zakhele Futhi preference shares plus all accrued and/or accumulated preference share dividends in relation to such shares).

 MTN Zakhele Futhi is structured robustly and is supported by MTN Group in multiple ways.
-Over the eight-year life of the scheme, the potential for unforeseen, but material and sudden, movements in market prices was provided for, and a mechanism was included in the Transaction Documents to enable MTN Group (or other permitted MTN Group company) to voluntarily take over the third-party funding in these circumstances, through the exercise of a call option to purchase the unredeemed preference shares.
+Over the life of the scheme (which was originally eight-years and has been extended to 11 years), the potential for unforeseen, but material and sudden, movements in market prices were provided for, and a mechanism was included in the Transaction Documents to enable MTN Group (or other permitted MTN Group company) to voluntarily take over the third-party funding in these circumstances, through the exercise of a call option to purchase the unredeemed preference shares.